sourav164/PascalVOC2YOLO/README.md

 # PascalVOC2YOLO

-## This is the simplest method of converting Pascal VOC annotation file into YOLO annotation file
+## This is the simplest method of converting Pascal VOC annotation file into Darknet YOLO annotation file
+To convert the annotation file

+Requirements:
+- Python 3.X
+- argparse

+To install argparse
+- pip install argparse

 ### Pascal VOC formate
 Pascal VOC stores annotation in XML file.
 Below is an example of Pascal VOC annotation file for object detection.
+#### Pascal VOC Example
     <annotation>
       <folder>Train</folder>
       <filename>01.png</filename>